Radhakunda

 |

-Samadhis from left to right Raghunatha Bhatta Goswami,
+Samadhis from left to right Raghunatha Bhatta Goswami, Krishnadasa

-Krishnadasa Kaviraja Goswami and Raghunatha dasa Goswami.
+Kaviraja Goswami and Raghunatha dasa Goswami.

-According to some sources those are puspa-samadhis and
+According to some sources those are puspa-samadhis and it is

-these saintly devotees were buried at different places.
+were buried at different places.

 |